scienceai/blog/_posts/science-for-machines.md

 While we are at it, we can also indicate as metadata how the results were obtained so that anyone (human or machine) can _fully reproduce_ our analysis.
-So let's add our findings to our previous package.json (that we originally used to get the dataDependencies).
+So let's add our findings to our previous datapackage.json (that we originally used to get the dependencies).

 ```